aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `serverless_config` - (Optional, Available since 1.200.0) The settings of the serverless instance.
 This parameter is required when you create a serverless instance.
 This parameter takes effect only when you create an ApsaraDB RDS for Serverless instance.
 See [`serverless_config`](#serverless_config) below.
 * `role_arn` - (ForceNew, Optional, Available since 1.208.0) The Alibaba Cloud Resource Name (ARN) of the RAM role.

+-> **NOTE:**  This parameter is not required when you create an instance that runs MySQL, PostgreSQL, or SQL Server.
+You need to only specify the RoleARN parameter to create an instance that has cloud disk encryption enabled by using the obtained key ID.
+  You can configure RAM authorization to require a RAM user to enable cloud disk encryption when the RAM user is used to create an instance.
+If cloud disk encryption is disabled during the instance creation, the creation operation fails.
+To complete the configuration, you can attach the following policy to the RAM user: {"Version":"1","Statement":[{"Effect":"Deny","Action":"rds:CreateDBInstance","Resource":"*","Condition":{"StringEquals":{"rds:DiskEncryptionRequired":"false"}}}]}
 * `direction` - (Optional, Available since v1.209.1) The instance configuration type.
 Valid values: ["Up", "Down", "TempUpgrade", "Serverless"]